ikrima/gamedevguide/contents/guides/ue4guide/wip/custom-content-browser-asset/Custom Content Browser Asset.md

 - This is where the custom SClassPickerDialog gets created

 1. Derive from FAssetTypeActions_Base

 1)  Implement FAssetEditorToolkit

 1. Make sure to override cooking process somehow so that any lazily referenced objects in your new asset are added to the cook & inclusion process

 > Look at UDataTable::Serialize() & UWorld::AddReferencedObjects &
 >
-> UWorld::PreSaveRoot(const TCHAR\* **Filename**, TArray&lt;FString&gt;> **AdditionalPackagesToCook**)
+> UWorld::PreSaveRoot(const TCHAR\* **Filename**, TArray&lt;FString>> **AdditionalPackagesToCook**)